-KINGFISH LIMITED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2023
+KINGFISH LIMITED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2025

-Note 7 Trade and Other Receivables
+Note 7 Receivables

-Trade and other receivables are classified as financial assets at amortised cost and are initially recognised at fair value, and subsequently measured at amortised cost less any provision for impairment.
+Receivables are classified as financial assets at amortised cost and are initially recognised at fair value, and subsequently measured at amortised cost less any provision for impairment.
 Receivables are assessed on a case-by-case basis for impairment.

-The trade and other receivables' carrying values are a reasonable approximation of fair value.
+The receivables' carrying values are a reasonable approximation of fair value.